nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2025-03-24-edit-a-claim.md

 #### Current design usability issues

-I began by trying to make edit a claim work in our current view, as this would enable quicker devliery.
+I began by trying to make edit a claim work in our current view, as this would enable quicker delivery.

 ![Previous process a claim view](process-claim-old.png "Previous process a claim view")